Sudan III Stain, Saturated Alcoholic

 1. For optimum results fresh, unpreserved fecal material is required.

-2. Refer to laboratory protocols and guidelines for proper collection methods, specimen storage requirements and time frame that satisfactory testing results can be obtained.
+2. Refer to laboratory protocols for proper collection methods, specimen storage requirements and time frame that satisfactory testing results can be obtained.

 3. Sudan dyes dissolve in lipids at temperatures above the melting point of the lipid or when lipid is in liquid phase.
 The melting point of lipids in which fatty acid chains are saturated melt above 60°C. Most unsaturated lipids are liquid at room temperature (20°-22°C).